 Will a 529 impact student aid?

 Short answer, yes.
-Any assets owned by the parent (or child) are used in calculating expected family contribution.
+Any assets owned by the parent (or child) are used in calculating expected family contributions.
 The FASFA formula will assess a lower expected contribution rate to parent assets (5.64% for parental assets vs. 20% for the student’s assets).
 529 plans, assuming owned by a parent, are assessed at the lower 5.64%.
 In most cases, the funds set aside for college will be in the parent’s name already.
 Therefore, there is no additional negative impact to holding these assets in a 529 plan.

 Things change slightly for a grandparent.
 529 plans owned by a grandparent won’t factor in the financial aid calculation.
 However, when the funds are taken out to pay for college, they will count in the following year’s financial aid formula as untaxed income to the student.
 This can reduce the amount of financial aid by up to 50%.
-Under these circumstances I recommend that families use the grandparent’s funds in the last year of college as to not negatively affect any aid.
+Under these circumstances, I recommend that families use the grandparent’s funds in the last year of college as to not negatively affect any aid.

 What are you waiting for?
 Go tell Grammy!